fire-ants/mlb-analytics-ant/README.md

 1. Receive 1 variable (mlbID) from the docker run command used to activate the container
 2. Make an API call to MLB-API-Ant
-3. Generate aggregate data frame with all pitches and atbat events for the referenced hitter.
+3. Generate aggregate data frame with all pitches and atbat events for the referenced hitter...

 ####02-TidyData-R